automatic etymology

 μέμαα Ancient Greek (grc)

-*méntis Proto-Indo-European (ine-pro) Thought.
+*méntis Proto-Indo-European (ine) Thought.

 αὐτόματος Ancient Greek (grc)

-automatique French (fra) Automatic.
+automatique French (fr) Automatic.

-automatic English (eng) A car with automatic transmission..
+automatic English (en) A car with automatic transmission..
 A semi-automatic pistol. (computing, of a local variable) Automatically added to and removed from the stack during the course of function calls.. (maths, of a group) Having one or more finite-state automata. (of a firearm such as a machine gun) Firing continuously as long as the trigger is pressed until ammunition is exhausted.. (of a handgun) An [...]

 Words with the same origin as automatic